chenlijn/my_dockerfiles/README.md

 ### 8. If you install packages from source, after you build and make install them, use "make clean" to clean all the intermediate files.
 Finally remove all source files and tarballs.

-### 9. Remove any files unesessary, such as the source files build directories and static libraries.
+### 9. Remove any files unesessary, such as the source files build directories and static libraries, however, not all of the static libraries can be deleted, some are critical for the system.

+## The Most Import Point !
+After you had created an image, you can use "docker multi-stage build" to change anything you want to, specifically to reduce its size substantially even down to only a hundred MB.